jainvipin/tutorial/README.md

 ```
 `netctl` is a utility to create, update, read and modify contiv objects.
 It is a CLI wrapper
 on top of REST interface.

+#### How to restart if VM is shut down, restarted or connectivity is lost
+It is okay to restart the tutorial from where you left at the beginning of the chapter.
+The recommended way is to cleanup the setup using `vagrant -f destroy`, and
+then restarting them again using `vagrant up`

 ### Chapter 1 - Container Networking Models